-We use common sense and cover up if it is chilly, to protect against sunburn, when we are working around tools, etc., and of course, we are dressed when we expect to leave the grounds.
+We use common sense and cover up if it is chilly, to protect against sunburn, when we are working around tools, etc., and of course, we are dressed when we leave the grounds.
 Most of us prefer to be nude when it is comfortable to be nude.
 Women may want to wear bottoms when necessary.

 Are visitors required to be nude on their first visit?

 We understand that social nudity is a new experience for some people.
 We would prefer for visitors to be nude, but for those who are experiencing social nudity for the first time, we are happy to give them some time to adjust to the experience.
 If you are concerned about social nudity, feel free to talk it over with a member or the gate keeper and get some advice.
 Many people who enjoy social nudity found that the first steps were the most challenging.
 There is no specific rule about how quickly people need to participate.
 We are interested in having people join us in our activities and we are happy to work with you to make the adjustment.

 When you arrive and park, you can either get nude right away and leave everything right there in your car, or walk in clothed and check in first, then "change" in the restroom or at the pool.
 IOW, take off your clothes anywhere you like :)

 Some visitors want to come to a nudist club and watch what others are doing but not participate.
 Um, voyeurs make everyone uncomfortable, and if this is your intention, we would prefer that you go elsewhere.

 The American Association for Nude Recreation (AANR) offers some added insights on first visits to clubs: aanr.com